cypt-fb/HT/README.md

     $ scrapy crawl bearspace

 The scraper will save the scraped data as a csv and picked DataFrame in the question_3 directory.

-I have fully tested each line of code locally and as a result opted not to write automated tests.